Developer drops appeal on heritage decision affecting Young Avenue homes | CBC News

 Tsimiklis had argued that changes approved by the Halifax community council do "not reasonably carry out the policies" of the city's planning strategy.

-But he dropped that Thursday.
-His lawyer, Michael Moore, notified the UARB in a letter dated May 10, but didn't say why his client had dropped the appeal.
+But he dropped the appeal Thursday.
+His lawyer, Michael Moore, notified the UARB in a letter dated May 10.

+Tsimiklis has made an application to the municipality for a further amendment to the land-use bylaw that would allow him to increase the size of his lots on Young Avenue.
+He has also asked for approval to build larger homes on the properties.

+This plan is more in line with the municipality's new development rules, said Moore.

 Character and heritage of Young Avenue